bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 ### copy_media_to_s3

-Migrate all uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Migrate all uploaded media from an existing BookWyrm installation to an S3-compatible "bucket".
 Use for initial upload to an empty bucket.

 ### sync_media_to_s3